Zendro-dev/JSON-Schema-to-Zendro-Converter/Readme.md

     "internalId": "github"
 }
 ```
-As you can see, the primary key (here `github`) is the custom primary key name `github`.

-Each generated data model contains the custom primary key name.
+As you can see, the primary key (here `github`) is the custom primary key name `github`. and the data type is Integer.
+Each generated data model contains the custom primary key name and is of the specified type.

 ---